 The student demonstrates the following skills in their routine practice.
 Passed 1.
 Confirms appropriate patient ID and correct procedure: a.
 Locate patient; identify self b.
 Identifies patients using two identifiers according to department policy C. Verifies exam with order and then with patient; writes a "tech note" when applicable 2.
 Provides assistance to patient a.
 Sitting up and/or lying down on table, stretcher or bed b.
 Turning to an oblique or lateral position from supine or prone position c.
 Pillow and radiographic support adjustments d.
 Assist pt. to bathroom or use of bed pans, urinals and emesis basins e.
-Practice standard precautions 0 Ensures patient comfort, sarety and modesty at all times 3.
-Assesses patients physical condition and cognitive abilities for: a. waiking, stationing and movement Completenension, cooperation and/or ability to follow unections Specific needs of elder de value and debilitated nations Operation for each system of the second and an examinate Sin care for elderly, obvious fractures and one wounds 4 Control of a control of the con ч. a Recognizes changes in respiration pulse BP and O2 through observation of patient condition and/or monitors b.
+Practice standard precautions f.
+Ensures patient comfort, safety and modesty at all times 3.
+Assesses patients physical condition and cognitive abilities for: a.
+Walking, standing and movement b.
+Comprehension, cooperation and/or ability to follow directions c.
+Specific needs of elderly, obese and debilitated patients d.
+Skin care for elderly, obvious fractures and open wounds 4.
+Knows appropriate response for emergency situations a.
+Recognizes changes in respiration, pulse, BP and O 2 through observation of patient condition and/or monitors b.
 Demonstrates and/or describes the correct procedure for vomiting patients to avoid aspiration c.
-Aware of alarms on medical devices Maintains and/or recognizes correct head and neck placement for patients on ventilator e.
+Aware of alarms on medical devices d.
+Maintains and/or recognizes correct head and neck placement for patients on ventilator e.
 Locates Code Cart & notifies appropriate personnel of incidents or adverse events 5.
 Effectively manages medical equipment: a.
 Properly operates oxygen supply on/off and flow rate (1-5 L/min) for wall and portable O 2 sources. b.
 Demonstrated proper placement of oxygen mask and nasal cannula on patient c.
 Demonstrate movement of IV bag from stretcher/ wheelchair to IV pole d.
 Informs and observes patient movement with consideration of IV function (hand/arm position) e.
 Familiar with proper operation of IV equipment within department protocols/expectations f.
 Proper handling of patient tubes, lines and catheters